fullstack-development/web3-roadmap/defi/trading/derivatives.md

 * [Derivatives in DEFI Explained (Synthetix, UMA, Hegic, Opyn, Perpetual, dYdX, BarnBridge)](https://www.youtube.com/watch?v=QxoqPZRw9y4)

 ## Questions:
-* What is stock?
+* What is a stock?
 What are 2 ways to make money on stocks?
-* What is bond?
-What is coupon rate?
+* What is a bond?
+What is a coupon rate?
 * What is the difference between bonds and stocks?
 * What is default risk?
-* What is derivative?
+* What is a derivative?
-* What is option?
+* What is an option?
 What types of options do you know?
-* What are futures?
+* What are the futures?
 What types of futures do you know?
-* What difference between options and futures?
+* What is the difference between options and futures?
 * What is margin trading?
 What is leverage?
 What is margin-call?